Employment and employee benefits in Italy: overview

 Female employees must not work for two months before, and three months after, childbirth.
 This compulsory period of maternity leave can be changed to one month before and four months after childbirth, if a medical certificate is produced.

-During the entire pregnancy, and until seven months after childbirth, the employee must not be allocated tasks that might endanger her health.
+During the entire pregnancy, and for a period after childbirth, the employee must not be allocated tasks that may endanger her health.

 During maternity leave, employees receive an allowance from the National Social Security Body equal to 80% of their salary.

-Finally, the resignations and mutual termination agreements of parents with children under the age of three must always be validated and confirmed by such mothers or fathers through a special procedure.
-Failure to do so makes the resignation/mutual termination agreement ineffective.
+Additionally, the resignations and mutual termination agreements entered into with mothers during pregnancy or with parents of children under the age of three must always be validated and confirmed by such mothers or fathers through a special procedure.
+Failure to do so renders the resignation/mutual termination agreement ineffective.

-If the mother does not take maternity leave (due to death, infirmity or the father having exclusive custody), the father is entitled to three months' paternity leave after childbirth.
+If the mother does not take maternity leave (due to death, infirmity or the father having exclusive custody), the father is entitled to the entire or residual period of maternity leave.
 This right does not apply in any other circumstances.

 Employees on paternity leave are entitled to the same allowance, have the same rights to return to their job after paternity leave and have the same protections against dismissal as employees on maternity leave (see above, Maternity rights).

-Furthermore, under recent law, fathers should take one day, and possibly another two days, of paid paternity leave within five months of the child being born.
+Additionally, fathers must take one day, and possibly another two days, of paid paternity leave within five months of the child being born.

 There are no regulations concerning surrogacy in Italy.

 Employees who have adopted children are entitled to take a three-month period of maternity or paternity leave during the first three months that the child is in the family.